Mariner 36 in Falmouth in November 2019

 New Steering Pedestal Bars

 The new pedestal steering bars are 1½" diameter with 12" spacing.
-A NavPod TP325 12" top plate has been installed.
-The NavPod AG218 AngleGuard has been ordered.
-This will require new bases.
-The holes for the old bases will have to be filled.
+A NavPod TP325 12" top plate and NavPod AG218 AngleGuard were installed in 2020.
+This required new bases.
+The holes for the old bases were filled.

-A NavPod GP2050-16 Pre-Cut SailPod will be ordered.
-This is pre-cut for the Raymarine Axiom 9 multifunction display.
+A NavPod GP2050-16 Pre-Cut SailPod has been ordered and received.
+This is pre-cut for the Raymarine Axiom 9 multifunction display, aka chartplotter.
 This display is compatible with quantum radar, chirp sonar, evolution autopilot, and many instruments.
-A Raymarine DST800 Thru-Hull Smart Sensor has been ordered to replace the two existing transducers.
-This will replace the depth and speed instruments removed with the throttle and shift lever base.
 The display also provides built in GPS.
+A Raymarine DST800 Thru-Hull Smart Sensor was installed in 2020 to replace the two prior transducers which were removed.
+The chartplotter replaces the depth and speed instruments removed with the throttle and shift lever base.